Information and links to speculative fiction resources supplied by Rick Sutcliffe's Arjay Books.

 Book 1, Culmanic Parts, contains a memoir of Catherine the great, first High Queen from 1014, the story of the thirteenth century culmanics who began Hibernia's scientific and technological revolution, and the first part of Amy Rea's fourteenth century story.

-Book 2, Navy Girl or Rea's Blood follows Amy Rea through to the battle of Trafalgar in 1440.
+Book 2, Rea's Blood or Navy Girl or follows Amy Rea through to the battle of Trafalgar in 1440.
 Expected in November 2015

 Book 3, Tara's Mother concludes the story of the war with Spain in 1441 and the peace that follows.
 Expected in January 2016

 Book 4, The Paladin tells the story of Hibernia's throne from 1492 through 2001, concluding both series.
-Finished; Awaiting first poof reading
+Finished; Awaiting second poof reading.

 All of Rick Sutcliffe's books can be purchased via links here and of course from the Publisher and other fine retailers in many formats..